guruthree/cube-bench-classic/README.md

 | W/S | -/+ y-velocity of current cube            |
 | Q/E | -/+ z-velocity of current cube            |

 The default current cube is cube 1.
+Press other number keys to turn on more cubes and increase benchmark difficulty.

-Clicking outside the window will also quit.
+Clicking outside the window will quit.

 ### Known issues